ip-config/Desktop-Coin-Tracker/readme.md

 - Set alarm timer for every coin
 - Set up diffrent portfolio
 - Switch between 2 view styles
+- Click on Profit in mainview to switch profit/capital
 <br>

 To switch the position of your coin just drag and drop your coins,